Geographical distance: Flat-surface approximation formulae for very short distance

+A planar approximation for the surface of the Earth may be useful over very small distances.
+It approximates the arc length, $D$, to the tunnel distance, $D_\textrm{t}$, or omits the conversion between arc and chord lengths shown below.

-The shortest distance between two points in plane is a straight line.
+The shortest distance between two points in plane is a Cartesian straight line.
 The Pythagorean theorem is used to calculate the distance between points in a plane.

 Even over short distances, the accuracy of geographic distance calculations which assume a flat Earth depend on the method by which the latitude and longitude coordinates have been projected onto the plane.
 The projection of latitude and longitude coordinates onto a plane is the realm of cartography.

 The formulae presented in this section provide varying degrees of accuracy.